apache/incubator-devlake/README.md

 #### Deploy to Kubernates

-We provide a simple [k8s-deploy.yaml](k8s-deploy.ymal) as an quick-start example in case you needed it, however, it was not designed for production usage, merely to show how it can be done, please use with cautious.
+We provide a sample [k8s-deploy.yaml](k8s-deploy.yaml) for users interested in deploying DevLake on a k8s cluster.

-[k8s-deploy.yaml](k8s-deploy.ymal) will create a namespace `devlake` on your k8s cluster, and use `nodePort 30004` for `config-ui`,  `nodePort 30002` for `grafana` dashboards.
-If you would like to use certain version of DevLake, please update the image tags value of `grafana`, `devlake` and `config-ui` services to speccify version like `v0.10.1`.
+[k8s-deploy.yaml](k8s-deploy.yaml) will create a namespace `devlake` on your k8s cluster, and use `nodePort 30004` for `config-ui`,  `nodePort 30002` for `grafana` dashboards.
+If you would like to use certain version of DevLake, please update the image tag of `grafana`, `devlake` and `config-ui` services to specify versions like `v0.10.1`.

-With that in mind, let's get started
+Here's the step-by-step guide:

 1. Download [k8s-deploy.yaml](k8s-deploy.ymal) to local machine
-2. Read it, make sure you understand what it is, and set it up:
+2. Some key points:
    - `config-ui` deployment:
      * `GRAFANA_ENDPOINT`: FQDN of grafana service which can be reached from user's browser
      * `DEVLAKE_ENDPOINT`: FQDN of devlake service which can be reached within k8s cluster, normally you don't need to change it unless namespace was changed